Prag8855/aab/content/guides/visit-berlin.md

 - **Vacation apartments:** [Airbnb](https://www.airbnb.com/) or [Wimdu](https://www.wimdu.de/)
 - **Long term apartments:** see [How to find an apartment in Berlin](/guides/find-a-flat-in-berlin)

 If you are more patient, you can also use [CouchSurfing](https://www.couchsurfing.com) and [BeWelcome](https://www.bewelcome.org/).
 People host visitors for free, and spend time with them during their visit.
-You can meet very interesting people like this.

 ## Shopping in Berlin